notepad-plus-plus/npp-usermanual/content/docs/preferences.md

     * [number-slider]: sets the width (in pixels) of the border around each view's text editor; technically, it's the gap between the light and dark portions of the sunken border, so a width of 0 will still have the light and dark lines for the sunken edge
     * `☐ No edge`: will remove the entire border, including the light and dark bars, so it no longer appears sunken
 * **Vertical Edge Settings**
     * This will allow one or more vertical edges to be displayed while editing your file, to help with line lengths or positioning text.
 This edge indicator can either be a vertical line, or a background shading beyond the edge.
-The colour of the line or background shading will be taken from **Settings > Style Configurator > Global Styles > Edge Color: Forground colour**.
+The colour of the line or background shading will be taken from **Settings > Style Configurator > Global Styles > Edge Color: Foreground colour**.
     * Multiple Vertical Edges: There is one box, which accepts zero or more numbers (as of v7.8.6):
         * If the box is empty, there are no vertical edges.
         * If there is one number ℕ in the box, there will be one vertical edge, after the column for the ℕth character.